Faith, love of sports linked victims of Texas crash

-Most of the students were freshman at the small university who were getting their first taste of life away from home.
+Most of the students were freshman who were getting their first taste of life away from home at the private Christian university with enrollment numbering in the hundreds.
 Some of them were far from home, having come from Canada, Mexico and Portugal.

 Chelsi Stone said she wouldn’t wish the pain she was feeling on her worst enemy.
 She described her daughter as a ray of sunshine and said her family will never be the same.